What to Do After a Car Accident That’s Not Your Fault

 A Note for Passengers

 Each year, countless passengers are involved in wrecks caused by their driver.
-The above information applies most directly to drivers who have been involved in a car accident that is not their fault, however, much applies to passengers in such collisions as well.
+The above information applies most directly to drivers who have been involved in a car accident that is not their fault, but much applies to passengers in such collisions as well.
 While the drivers will take the lead on contacting the insurance companies, passengers who sustained injuries in the wreck should not allow their plight to fall by the wayside.
 Stand up for yourself and ensure that you are not stuck footing the bill for injuries sustained in an accident caused by a negligent or reckless driver.

 Unfortunately, many at-fault drivers guilt trip their passengers into not filing a claim.
 Do not allow a so-called friend to dismiss your pain and suffering so callously.
 If you sustained injuries in a wreck, you have rights.
 Speaking to an auto accident attorney can help clarify your rights and ensure your best interests are protected.